Ha-L0/Ha-L0.github.io/_posts/2022-11-12-[H4]-HTB-shoppy.md

 # exploitation
 ## `NoSQL` injection
 It took me some time as I have to admit that I usually forget to check for `NoSQL` injections, but in the end I got it!
-The parameter `username` in the login under `/login` is vulnerable.

 ### normal login request
 ```http